2026 Asian Indoor and Martial Arts Games

-The 2026 Asian Indoor and Martial Arts Games, officially known as the 6th Asian Indoor and Martial Arts Games and also known as Riyadh 2026, is scheduled to be a pan-Asian multi-sport event in indoor and martial arts sports held in Riyadh.
-It will mark the first time that Saudi Arabia was scheduled to host an OCA event and will be a test for the 2034 Asian Games.
+The 2026 Asian Indoor and Martial Arts Games, officially known as the 6th Asian Indoor and Martial Arts Games or simply Riyadh 2026, is scheduled to be a pan-Asian multi-sport event in indoor and martial arts sports hosted in Riyadh from 11 to 21 December 2026.
+It will mark the first time that Saudi Arabia was scheduled to host an OCA event and preparation for the 2034 Asian Games.

 Bidding process

 On 21 November 2021, the Olympic Council of Asia announced that Saudi Arabia will host the 2026 Asian Indoor and Martial Arts Games.

+Development and preparations

+Venues

+The athletes village will be at the Princess Nourah Bint Abdul Rahman University.